-This website is created by Andrei Alyokhin, Associate Professor of Applied Entomology at the University of Maine.
+This website is created by Andrei Alyokhin, Professor of Applied Entomology at the University of Maine.
 Not counting a short-but-memorable two-year post-doctoral gig in Hawaii, I have been working with the Colorado potato beetle since I first entered the graduate program at the University of Massachusetts in 1994.
 For a while, I have maintained several web pages about this insect on university servers, but finally decided to open a separate domain specifically dedicated to this rather amazing creature.

 This project has two main purposes.
 First, I believe that having such a resource will be of use to a variety of people interested in managing this pest.
 Entomologists might find the searchable bibliography to be helpful in their investigations.
 Farmers and crop consultants may want to check out the section on chemical control and insecticide resistance.
 Gardeners concerned about damage to their potatoes, tomatoes, or eggplants may look through the overview and links to other resources to answer at least some of their questions.